 Sometimes all it takes is a work stop to get a part back on the machine just exactly the way it was.
 If I didn’t use a stop initially, I might set my vise stop (for example), to allow me to put the part right back into the vise before I remove it from the vise.
 It’s quick and easy and lets me inspect the part more easily.

-Flip your vise stop down before removing the part so you can put it right back if you decide to…
+I flip my Kurt vise stop down before removing the part so I can put it right back if I need to…

 Don’t have a stop on your milling vise?
 How about a small Kant-Twist clamp?
 Can you get one on the jaws?
 They can even be used as carriage stops on a manual lathe.

 No vise stop?
 Drop a Kant-Twist on the vise jaws to act as a stop…

 Design for Inspection and Re-Work from the Start